Volunteer Teaching in Rio de Janeiro, Brazil

 to work at home toward social justice.

-Upon my return to the States, I was determined not to lose sight of this experience, so I took a job as a volunteer coordinator with Volunteer Adventures in order to help others find meaningful volunteer experiences abroad.
+Upon my return to the States, I was determined not to lose sight of this experience, so I took a job as a volunteer coordinator with Bridge Volunteers in order to help others find meaningful volunteer experiences abroad.

 I have found that connecting motivated volunteers with challenging and rewarding programs overseas encourages invaluable cultural exchange, helps struggling nonprofits abroad, and often, as in my case, can redirect a person’s